BaderAlshaya/Udacity_DEND/p1/README.md

 - We creat a **Relational Database** to store the data using `PostgreSQL`.
 - We define **Fact** and **Dimension** tables for a **Star Schema** with a particular analytic focus.
 - We build an **ETL Pipeline** to transfer the date into these tables using `Python` and `SQL`.
-- We use **ETL Pipeline** to optimize queries and understand what songs users are listening to.
+- We optimize queries and understand what songs users are listening to.
+- We finally test the database by comparing their given expected results with our own query results.
 <br><br>